sftcd/openssl/esnistuff/lighttpd.md

    matching <foo>.priv and <foo>.pub files with the right content that are not older than ssl.esnimaxage - this is basically how you enable ESNI

+If you want the server to do trial decryption (off by default for now), then you need to add a configuration setting for that:

+- ssl.esnitrialdecrypt - set to "enable" (exactly) to enable trial decryption.
+  Trial decryption here means if an ESNI extension received from a client has no digest that matches a loaded ESNI key, then we go through them all and try decrypt anyway.

 ##  Test runs

 The script [``testlighttpd.sh``](./testlighttpd.sh) sets environment vars and